 Please check that your driving licence covers the tow vehicle/caravan combination.
-A category B+ E driving licence is required for a tow vehicle/ caravan combination exceeding 3,500kg.

 Tyre Pressures

 Tyre pressures should always be checked and corrected prior to each journey.
 It is vital that tyre pressures are maintained at the levels shown on the plate by the entrance door and in the technical handbook to ensure maximum tyre life, safety and handling characteristics.